-Understanding How Family Roles & Behavior
+Understanding How Enabling, Family Roles, & Behavior Affect Addiction and Mental Health Treatment Outcomes

-Family Focused Strategies for Addiction Intervention
+Family Focused Strategies for Addiction and Mental Health Intervention

 Addiction Affects Family Members Differently Than You May Think

-When a loved one begins to abuse drugs or alcohol, their relationships with others begin to change.
+When a loved one begins to use drugs or alcohol, their relationships with others begin to change.
 Everyone reacts to addiction in their own way.
 However, a substance use disorder often brings more problems and devastation into the home.
 Is it the family member with the substance use causing the chaos and confusion?
 Could it not also be the family member’s attention to the substance user that is causing the maladaptive roles to form and the resentments with one another that follow?

 At Family First Intervention, we understand how difficult it can be to see what has happened within the family system.
 One of our many goals is to educate those affected by addiction and help them see how the whole family shifts and why.

 If I were to ask a room full of people who or what is the problem, they would almost inevitably say the addict or alcoholic and their behaviors.
 Although that is undeniably true, is it the only problem?
 Family members’ underlying resentments and anxiety causes them to be as much if not more frustrated with the primary enabler and others within the system.
 This often causes the other family members to fight and be at odds with others’ views and suggestions.
 The primary enabler can cause an internal struggle for the attention, affection and approval that has been almost entirely given to their loved one with the addiction.
 The family often makes it about the alcoholic or drug addict creating a diversion from some of the internal problems that needs to be addressed.
 Misplaced emotions, resentments of others, lack of education, acquired maladaptive coping skills coupled with a lack of communication between family members is often the culprit.
 As a result, family members take on counterproductive roles within the family system to help them through.
-Families who are flooded risk being able to change effectively and unbiasedly due to misplaced emotions .
+Families who are flooded risk being able to change effectively and unbiasedly due to misplaced emotions.
 This is often why just “talking to them” about stopping their addiction fails utterly.
 This approach does not address the big picture nor the underlying family problems and only scratches the surface.

-- Substance abuse disorders turn family members against one another.
+- Substance use disorders turn family members against one another.
 Family members start to acquire reasons to avoid helping their loved ones.
 There is often something gained by holding onto certain family roles such as the hero or the enabler who seeks to remain feeling needed in the relationship.

 - The family system often approaches the problem from the direction of the substance use being the primary problem.
 Our research shows it is far more effective to address and repair the damage to the family system before help can be offered effectively.

 - Family members avoid confrontation and the fear of rejection.
-Creating Ambivalence and Confrontation is proven to be the most effective method to move a substance abuse disorder client through the stages of change when applied therapeutically and professionally.
+Creating Ambivalence and Confrontation is proven to be the most effective method to move a substance use disorder client through the stages of change when applied therapeutically and professionally.

 - Family members frequently find objections to solutions offered.
 This is often due to unresolved and misplaced emotions.
 Some family members unconsciously avoid the steps required to help their loved one in order to hold onto the new family patterns of confusion and chaos.